thelfer/mfem-mgis/docs/paper/joss/paper.md

 Behaviour integrators are associated with a physical phenomenon and a modelling hypothesis (plane strain, plane stress).

-This following snippet assigns a behaviour integrator to the material named `beam` to a mechanical non linear evolution problem:
+The following snippet assigns the behaviour integrator named `Mechanics` to the material named `beam` to the mechanical non linear evolution problem named `mechanics`:

 ~~~~.c++
 mechanics.addBehaviourIntegrator("Mechanics", "beam",